Electrical breakdown: Failure of electrical insulation

 Electrical breakdown is often associated with the failure of solid or liquid insulating materials used inside high voltage transformers or capacitors in the electricity distribution grid, usually resulting in a short circuit or a blown fuse.
 Electrical breakdown can also occur across the insulators that suspend overhead power lines, within underground power cables, or lines arcing to nearby branches of trees.

 Dielectric breakdown is also important in the design of integrated circuits and other solid state electronic devices.
 Insulating layers in such devices are designed to withstand normal operating voltages, but higher voltage such as from static electricity may destroy these layers, rendering a device useless.
 The dielectric strength of capacitors limits how much energy can be stored and the safe working voltage for the device.

-Mechanism
+Mechanisms

 Breakdown mechanisms differ in solids, liquids, and gases.
 Breakdown is influenced by electrode material, sharp curvature of conductor material (resulting in locally intensified electric fields), the size of the gap between the electrodes, and the density of the material in the gap.

 Solids

-In solid materials (such as in power cables) a long-time partial discharge typically precedes breakdown, degrading the insulators and metals nearest to the voltage gap.
+In solid materials (such as in power cables) a long-time partial discharge caused by a defect such as a crack or bubble in the material typically precedes breakdown.
+The partial discharge is a local ionization and heating of the area, degrading the insulators and metals nearest to the defect.
 Ultimately the partial discharge chars through a channel of carbonized material that conducts current across the gap.